p0sql/net-tools/pydiscover/README.md

 # net-tools
-This script allow an attacker or networks administrator scan the network to find available hosts in a network though ARP protocol.
+This script allow an attacker or networks administrator scan the network to find available hosts in a network through ARP protocol.

 ## Usage
 Python >= 3.4